 Clean or Replace Filters

+Cleaning vacuum filters should be done regularly.
 Many vacuums have lights that indicate when a filter should be cleaned or changed.
 Learn where the filters are located (many vacuums have more than one) and whether they can be washed or need to be replaced.

 Most sponge-like filters are washable.
 Remove the filter from the vacuum and shake it out over a garbage bin.
 To clean, rinse under a cool, running faucet to flush out as much dust and dirt as possible.
 The filter may still look soiled.
 Gently press out excess water with paper towels.
 Lay the filter flat on a rack to dry.
 Allow up to 24 hours for drying.
-Replace filter into the vacuum.
+Replace the filter into the vacuum.

 Wipe Down the Vacuum Housing

 Use a slightly damp microfiber cloth to wipe down the vacuum housing.
-If you see dust in crevices that you cannot reach, use compressed air to blow it away.
+If you see dust in crevices you cannot reach, use compressed air to blow it away.

 Detangle the Beater Bar and Inspect Motor Belt